Après-ski - but right! The 10 Commandments

 Luckily, your counterpart will say that times have changed.

 "Fine food and drinks in a relaxed atmosphere".
-Hi?
+Hello?
 Who needs that?
 Party, live music, DJs, dancing, collective singing and: alcohol.
 That's why I went on a skiing holiday in the first place.

 The Dutch and British can do that perfectly.
 You've probably already experienced this: skiing down the slopes, but regularly being on the podium at après ski.
 Respect!

-So, what should men and women be prepared for before, during and after an après-ski party?
+So, what should women and men be prepared for before, during and after an après-ski party?
 Here are the ultimate 10 commandments:

 1st commandment - Don't think about the descent